-The objective of the compliance function for the Storebrand ASA is to cover all the Group's licensed operations.
-In the functional Group organisation, the function is part of the Group Chief Risk Officer's area of responsibility.
+The objective of the compliance function of Storebrand ASA is to cover all the Group's licensed operations.
 The compliance function has a direct reporting line to the CEO and the Board.

 The responsibilities, tasks and rights of the compliance function are described in instructions approved by the Board.
 The function shall support the management and Board's responsibility for compliance with external and internal regulations.
 The function shall provide the CEO and Board with independent reporting and a complete overview of the most important activities for advice, monitoring, and control regarding internal and external regulations, as well as submit an overarching plan for priorities in the coming years.